About

 she/her/hers

-Born in St. Catharines, Ontario, I graduated from the National Ballet School with a personal achievement award.
-I have danced professionally with The National Ballet of Canada, Ballet British Columbia and Kevin O’Day Ballett Nationaltheater Mannheim.
+My practice is rooted in a lifelong career in professional dance.
+I danced with The National Ballet of Canada, Ballet British Columbia and Kevin O’Day Ballett Nationaltheater Mannheim.
 Personal highlights onstage include performing works by James Kudelka, William Forsythe, Johan Inger, Crystal Pite, Medhi Walerski, Aszure Barton, Kevin O’Day, Dominique Dumais, Jorma Elo, Jacapo Godani, Jose Navas, John Alleyne, Emily Molnar, Twyla Tharp and Donald Sales.
-It was an honour for me to contribute, through dance, to the Opening Ceremonies of the 2010 Vancouver Olympic Winter Games.
+It was an honour to contribute, through dance, to the Opening Ceremonies of the 2010 Vancouver Olympic Winter Games.

-While dancing for Ballet BC, I collaborated on a solo project with Margie Gillis called “Moon on White Crow” that was presented at several dance venues throughout Vancouver.
-The piece was eventually performed at the National Arts Centre, during the Governor General’s Awards, in recognition of Margie and her lifetime of achievement.
-I was chosen to participate in a project for which the purpose was the preservation of Margie’s legacy.
+While dancing for Ballet BC, I collaborated on a solo project with Margie Gillis called “Moon on White Crow,” presented at several venues throughout Vancouver and later performed at the National Arts Centre during the Governor General’s Awards, in recognition of Margie’s lifetime of achievement.
+I was also chosen to participate in a project dedicated to the preservation of her legacy.

 Dancer: Maggie Forgeron